 - 11.02.7 Official Status: Registered (11.2.6) officials are classified as volunteers and not employees of BC Hockey or any Member of Hockey Canada.
 Officials may receive honoraria for volunteer services rendered and any honoraria in excess of \$500.00 annually may be considered taxable by the Canada Revenue Agency (CRA).
 However, it is responsibility of each individual official to declare any annual income for tax purposes.
 Honoraria received annual in association to official BC Hockey duties (e.g. clinic instructor, officiating coach etc.) will result in the issuing of a T4A, upon the meeting of the \$500.00 threshold. - 11.02.8 Officiating Program of Excellence (OPoE): Minor officials are recommended for the BC Hockey OPoE by way of BC Hockey Officiating Delivery Group Member recommendation.
 The Male U16 BC Cup is the first stage of this program, followed by the Male U16 Team BC Provincial Camp.
 The Female OPoE includes the Female U18 Team BC Provincial Camp.
-The Female OPoE includes the Female U18 Team BC Hockey's High-Performance Program.
+The Female OPoE includes the Female U18 Team BC Provincial Camp.
+The purpose of the OPoE is to prepare officials for advancement within BC Hockey's High-Performance Program.
 The top prospects may progress to the Hockey Canada Officiating Program of Excellence and then become eligible for selection for events such as the Canada Winter Games, World U17 Hockey Challenge and World Junior A Challenge.
 Officials may not be required to participate in the above events to be eligible for the Hockey Canada OPOE, Canada Winter Games, World U17 Hockey Challenge and World Junior A Challenge.
 The Officiating Coordinator / RIC will make recommendation to be approved by the Board of Directors.